-The Vision set out by our Corporate Plan remains our guiding principle.
-To be, "A progressive, smart and prosperous Borough.
-Inspired by our people.
-Driven by ambition."
+The draft Vision to be approved at June Council 2024, sets out by our Corporate Plan remains our guiding principle.
+To be, "An ambitious Council, working towards a prosperous, inclusive and sustainable Borough."

 To realise this Vision, the Council recognises it must work in collaboration with others, particularly our Community Planning partners under the framework of our 'Love Living Here' Community Plan.